Part 3: The Father and the Son, Savior, and Lord

-For those people who want to make this passage of Paul to be one-sided, they can pick and choose whatever is lined with their own interest.
-They can replace the Father in the name of the Son and likewise replacing the Son with the Father, which I believe was not the intention of Paul.
-Rather than excluding either Jesus or God from this confusing passage, we need wisdom to rightly divide the truth.
-As we are believers of One God which is the Almighty Father, this makes a confirmation of one God and Jesus Christ with a divine identity of being a mighty Son, who is the only King and Lord that will reign the kingdom.
+For those people who want to make this passage of Paul to be one-sided, they can pick and choose whatever is lined with their interests.
+They can replace the Father in the name of the Son and likewise replace the Son with the Father, which I believe was not the intention of Paul.
+Rather than excluding either Jesus or God from this confusing passage, we need the wisdom to divide the truth rightly.
+As we are believers of One God, the Almighty Father, this confirms one God and Jesus Christ with a divine identity of being a mighty Son, who is the only King and Lord that will reign the kingdom.

-Since the Father, our LORD is the creator of heaven and earth and everything on it both physical and spiritual, this world is His possession and it is under His care.
-God the Father created everything good, but human freedom became out of control since the beginning, thus, the people multiplied, and the command to subdue it was not followed because we overpopulated the earth.
-Ultimately, God the Father, our LORD is Divine.
-We cannot replace it and omit it and the Lord Jesus Christ aside from being the Son, is also a partaker of His Divine glory.
-Jesus Christ was part of God’s plan to save and rule the world as Lord under the Father.
+Since the Father, our LORD is the creator of heaven and earth and everything on it, both physical and spiritual; this world is His possession and under His care.
+God the Father created everything good, but human freedom has become out of control since the beginning.
+Thus, the people multiplied, and the command to subdue it was not followed because we overpopulated the earth.
+Ultimately, God the Father, our LORD, is Divine.
+We cannot replace it and omit it and the Lord Jesus Christ, aside from being the Son, is also a partaker of His Divine glory.
+Therefore, Jesus Christ was part of God’s plan to save and rule the world as Lord under the Father.

-Many believers of Jesus as a god never look on this passage and make a serious analysis to get into the truth that the Lord (Jesus) has a limited power base on the scope of His authority.
-Whatever Paul’s intentions in writing this passage made very clear that he was after the idolatrous pagans?
-Jesus is special among the other Lords but it doesn’t apply to Him a limited sphere.
+Many believers of Jesus as a god never look at this passage and make a serious analysis to get into the truth that the Lord (Jesus) has a limited power base on the scope of His authority.
+Whatever Paul’s intentions in writing this passage made very clear that he was after the idolatrous pagans.
+Jesus is exceptional among the other Lords, but it doesn’t apply to Him in a limited sphere.

-Jesus has dominion over everything including the entire kingdom that exists with the exception of only one thing—the Father.
+Jesus has dominion over everything, including the entire kingdom that exists, except for only one thing—the Father.
 “Giving thanks to the Father, who has qualified you to share in the inheritance of the saints in light.’
 ‘He has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son, in whom we have redemption, the forgiveness of sins.”
 Colossians 1:12-14

 Jesus the Son is in total agreement with the Father.
 Jesus Christ Himself honors the Father as mightier than He is.
-Our focus shall never leave us to the Father the Creator, merciful and graceful to provide us our needs.
-We need to praise and worship God and thank Him for all the blessings and protections.
+Our focus shall never leave us to the Father the Creator, merciful and graceful, to provide us with our needs.
+We must praise and worship God and thank Him for all the blessings and protections.
 John nicely said this in John 5:23—”that all may honor the Son, just as they honor the Father.
 Whoever does not honor the Son does not honor the Father who sent him.

-There are Scriptures that prove that the LORD (Father) is the Savior of mankind and there are also Scriptures that say that Jesus Christ is the Lord and savior.
-We give honor to the Son as a savior for the accomplishment of his mission assigned to him by the LORD (Father).
-The honor that we are rendering to the Son doesn’t replace the honor of the Father as Savior of mankind.
-We believe in One God, the Father Almighty is in line with our monotheistic belief.
-The honor that belongs to Father, belongs to the Father alone.
+Some Scriptures prove that the LORD (Father) is the Savior of humanity, and some Scriptures say that Jesus Christ is the Lord and Savior.
+We honor the Son as a savior for the accomplishment of his mission assigned to him by the LORD (Father).
+The honor that we are rendering to the Son doesn’t replace the honor of the Father as Savior of humanity.
+We believe in One God, the Father Almighty aligns with our monotheistic belief.
+The honor that belongs to Father belongs to the Father alone.

-Paul in his many writings never addresses the designation of Jesus being the Supreme Lord or God; nevertheless, does not exclude the Son from being God in the sense of sharing the same nature though different in demonstrating their action.
-The Father shows His power and authority while the Son shows just authority given to Him.
-The level of existence with the Father may differ in the hierarchy but the authority vested in the Son is not limited overall.
+In his many writings, Paul never addresses the designation of Jesus being the Supreme Lord or God; nevertheless, he does not exclude the Son from being God in the sense of sharing the exact nature though different in demonstrating their action.
+The Father shows His power and authority, while the Son shows just authority given to Him.
+The level of existence with the Father may differ in the hierarchy, but the authority vested in the Son is not limited overall.

-Jesus is God on behalf of the Father but he is not the Father.
-He is not just a signatory, but the authority cannot be measured.
-For the Son is perfect in goodness and righteousness and obedient to God’s purpose and will, this alone is an affirmation they have the same nature.
+Jesus is God on behalf of the Father, but he is not the Father.
+He is not just a signatory, but authority cannot be measured.
+The Son is perfect in goodness and righteousness and obedient to God’s purpose and will; this alone affirms that they have the exact nature.
 He is God in this very sense.

-Remember when Jesus said we can be gods; so we can be like him in goodness, righteousness, and obedience to the Father the LORD Almighty.
-How good it is to solve the mystery of two Gods in one and it could be three in one when you believe in the Trinity.
+Remember when Jesus said we could be gods and be like him in goodness, righteousness, and obedience to the Father the Almighty?
+So it is good to solve the mystery of two Gods in one, which could be three in one, when you believe in the Trinity.